The USS Great Sitkin (AE-17) was a Mount Hood-class ammunition ship.

 Beginning in 1951, the Great Sitkin was ordered to serve with the 6th Fleet in the Mediterranean.
 The ship participated in the crises from Lebanon and Suez.
-In the time periods in which the vessel was not off sailing Mediterranean waters, it offered help in mission taking place in the Atlantic and in the Caribbean.
+In the time periods in which the vessel was not off sailing Mediterranean waters, it offered help in missions taking place in the Atlantic and the Caribbean.

 In 1962, when the Cuban Missile Crisis was ongoing, the Great Sitkin joined the other ships closing in on the island in order to contain the communist threat.
 For a few weeks, the vessel sailed the area of Cuba with ammunition in reserve.
-In December 1962, the Great Sitkin was finally able to steam back to New York to resume its operations in the Atlantic and in the Mediterranean.
+In December 1962, the Great Sitkin was finally able to steam back to New York to resume its operations in the Atlantic and the Mediterranean.
 From August 1963 to July 1966, the ship left on three deployments with units of the 6th Fleet.
 Among other operations, the Great Sitkin and the Fleet also took part in exercises coordinated by NATO.
 For a three-month period, the Great Sitkin had to stop active duty in order to undergo an overhaul at Bethlehem Steel Shipyard, Hoboken, New Jersey.
-By December 1966, the ship was sailing to Cuba again, training off Guantanamo Bay and maintaining a close distance in case there was need of ammunition replenishment.
+By December 1966, the ship was sailing to Cuba again, training off Guantanamo Bay and maintaining a close distance in case there was a need for ammunition replenishment.

 The Great Sitkin took part in the Vietnam War in 1968, serving alongside the 7th Fleet during Phase IV and Phase V of the Vietnamese Counteroffensive.
-In 1973, the Great Sitkin was taken off the Naval Register and there is no mention of its fate after that.
+In 1973, the Great Sitkin was taken off the Naval Register, and there is no mention of its fate after that.

 Asbestos Risks on the USS Great Sitkin (AE-17)